SophieTax/CovPred_ACE/README.md

 * short sleepers: average equal or less than 6 hours each night
 * conventional sleepers: average between 7 and 9 hours each night

-Once cleaned and grouped, we worked with the following data:
+Once cleaned and grouped, the data is structured as wollows:

 **_Total subjcts:_** : 730, of which: